Floating liquefied natural gas: Operation

-The FLNG facility will be moored directly above the natural gas field.
-It will route gas from the field to the facility via risers.
-When the gas reaches the facility, it will be processed to produce natural gas, LPG, and natural gas condensate.
-The processed feed gas will be treated to remove impurities, and liquefied through freezing, before being stored in the hull.
-Ocean-going carriers will offload the LNG, as well as the other liquid by-products, for delivery to markets worldwide.
-The conventional alternative to this would be to pump gas through pipelines to a shore-based facility for liquefaction, before transferring the gas for delivery.
+The FLNG facility will be moored directly above the natural gas field, where it will route gas from the field to the facility via risers.
+Upon reaching the facility, the gas will undergo processing to produce natural gas, LPG, and natural gas condensate.
+The processed feed gas will be treated to remove impurities and then liquefied through freezing before being stored in the hull of the vessel.
+Ocean-going carriers will then offload the liquefied natural gas, as well as other liquid by-products, for delivery to markets worldwide.